mozzarellaV8/dea-clanlabs/readme.md

 ![Metropolitan Florida](http://pi.mozzarella.website/DEA-EDA/pages/FL.jpg)

-The Tampa and Orlanda metropolitan areas of Florida, mapped as a test on black.
+The Tampa and Orlando metropolitan areas of Florida, mapped as a test on black.
 The opacity of the points is set to 42% when plotted - a very loose, approximate representation of density of laboratories.

 #### so, what about these meth labs?